Festival Camping: How To Choose a Tent

 Heat and Humidity:

 Choose a canvas tent when camping in hot and humid conditions.
 Canvas is highly breathable (yet waterproof) and regulates humidity very well.
 Camping tents made from plastic (nylon, polyester) don’t breathe very well and are extremely uncomfortable in the heat.
 A lack of breathability in a tent fabric traps water vapor inside your tent, increasing humidity and condensation.
 Increased humidity in your tent means it will feel hotter when it’s hot and colder when it’s cold.
-If you’ve ever woke up in a tent and felt slightly damp, that’s condensation.
+If you’ve ever woken up in a tent and felt slightly damp, that’s condensation.

 A tent fly is essential for all plastic tents in almost all conditions, and a good option for canvas tents in extreme conditions (heat and rain, cold and snow).
 A tent fly is a plastic cover that is custom fit to the shape of your tent canopy.
 The small space of dead air in between the fly and tent canopy acts as an insulator and can help keep your tent up to 10 degrees cooler (or warmer) than the ambient temperature outside.

 If you are camping at Burning Man DO NOT underestimate the wind!
 Anything that is not securely tied down will blow away.
 Rebar stakes are essential on the playa in our opinion.
-Read up on rebar stakes at BurningMan.org and head those words!
+Read up on rebar stakes at BurningMan.org and heed those words!

 Ok so bugs aren’t weather, BUT they are part of nature an important consideration when festival camping.
 Make sure your tent seals up against bugs without limiting ventilation.
 Look for no-see-um mesh on windows, vents, and even tent walls (ProTech shout out).